sanqi377/bilibibli/readme.md

 This is a project to practice for learning electron and typescript.The code is written in a bit of a mess.

+## What it can do?

+It can have a good live effect.It can mainly count fan information,you can also count live information,you can also send pop-ups.

 ## Install software

 ```shell